There is something particularly horrible about your personal details poached for whatever purpose. I know, because it

 I wrote to Experian, the UK-based credit reference agency, and asked them how I might best protect my credit information.
 A person wrote back, requesting me to request that the following note is attached to my credit file (phew!).
 The person wrote out a sample request for me:

 "I, (your name), wish to inform lenders that I believe my details are being used fraudulently in attempts to obtain credit in my name.
 I therefore wish to use the password "XXXXX" in any genuine credit application made by myself."

-I have done it; I don't see how it can prevent my address being used fraudulently in the way I describe above.
+I have done it; I don't see how it can prevent my address from being used fraudulently in the way I describe above.
 I only hope it will protect me from a person gaining credit in my name.
 Only time will tell.